 “Hi Dave.
 Thanks for all you did for us and all the other assessors on our Duke of Edinburgh Gold expedition.
 It was one of the best experiences I have ever had, and I never knew Duke of Edinburgh could be so much fun.”

-The cost of the training (2.5 days) is £85.00 per participant.
-Your payment covers all aspects of the training programme, accomodation, breakfast and evening meals.
+The cost of the training (2.5 days) is £96.00 (inclusive of VAT) per participant.
+Your payment covers administration, all aspects of the training programme, accommodation, breakfast and evening meals.
 Participants supply their own ‘packed lunches’ for the two days.

-The cost of the practice or qualifying expedition (5 days), is £225.00 per participant, per expedition.
-Your payment covers the cost of administration, safety supervision, indoor accommodation and evening meal for the first night, breakfast prior to your expedition, and campsite fees.
+The cost of the practice or qualifying expedition (5 days), is £235.00 (inclusive of VAT) per participant, per expedition.
+Your payment covers administration, safety supervision, indoor accommodation and evening meal for the first night, breakfast prior to your expedition and campsite fees.
 As a team, you must bring your own food with you for the duration of the expedition and organise your own transport to the venue.

-If you register for all three aspects of the ‘open’ Gold expedition programme (training, practice & qualifying expeditions; or the combined training & practice expedition plus a qualifying expedition), the total cost is reduced to £495.00 per participant.
+If you register for all three aspects of the ‘open’ Gold expedition programme (training, practice & qualifying expeditions; or the combined training & practice expedition plus a qualifying expedition), the total cost is reduced to £525.00 (inclusive of VAT) per participant.

 If you are registering for all three aspects of the ‘open’ Gold expedition programme, your practice and qualifying expeditions must be in different areas to meet the DofE Expedition section requirements, i.e. if your practice expedition is in the Black Mountain area of the Brecon Beacons National Park, your qualifying expedition must be in the Black Mountains area of the Brecon Beacons National Park or vice versa.

 We contact all participants approximately two weeks prior to the expedition they have registered upon, with contact details of their Expedition Team, allowing for introductions to take place and make arrangements for menu’s, group equipment, etc. A full information pack and comprehensive ‘Participants Notes’ will also be included.